nicohoff/nicohoff/README.md

 ## Hi there 👋

-I'm an automation & SCADA engineer based in the French Alps.
+I'm an industrial automation & SCADA engineer based in the French Alps.
 I'm only getting started with GitHub. 😄

 ## 📄 My resume